Question: Are all jīvas of one type, or do they have gradations?

 Question: Why do all the jīvas not remain in a state without material designations?

-Answer: Those who accept nothing but service, and who do not abandon the realisation of their constitutional position, which is free from material designations, are eternally inclined towards Kṛṣṇa.
+Answer: Those who accept nothing but engagement in service, and who do not abandon the realisation of their constitutional position which is free from material designations, are eternally inclined towards Kṛṣṇa.
 Those who consider material enjoyment to be their true self-interest, and decide to turn away from Kṛṣṇa, are incarcerated in this prison-world created by māyā.

 Question: What is the jīva’s svarūpa (eternal nature)?